life-itself/community/content/blog/2023/10/06/10-FAQs-Answered.md

   - conscious-coliving
 image: /assets/images/coliving-FAQs.jpg
 ---
+In this article we unpack 10 frequently asked questions to give you a better understanding of conscious coliving.
 ## 1. Is coliving suitable for introverts?

 Absolutely!
 Coliving communities cater to a diverse range of personalities, including introverts.
 Healthy communities will offer private spaces and respect individuals' need for alone time, alongside having shared spaces and activities.